LEGOPurpleBrick/PurpleBrick/README.md

 * QA versions of LEGO The Lord of the Rings, LEGO Marvel Super Heroes, LEGO Star Wars: The Force Awakens.
 * The oldest version of LEGO Star Wars: The Force Awakens (29 June 2016).

-Please note that while hooking PurpleBrick to older versions of other games will be successful, it will not give expected results.

 As the development of PurpleBrick progresses, more and more games will be better supported by it.
+Even if a game is currently completely unsupported, that might change in the future.

 # Installation
 In order to install PurpleBrick, head to the [releases](https://github.com/Siedemnastek/PurpleBrick/releases) and download the installer from the latest release.